-- 1. Summary Essay (First Full: 25 + Revised: 25 + Final: 50=100 pts.): The first essay project consists of a shorter (600 word min.) essay that focuses on the student's ability to summarize a reading's claim and reasons while also giving insight into the importance and meaning of the essay within its context. - Critique Essay (FF: 25 + RD: 25 + FD: 100=150 pts.): The second essay project (800 word min.) will focus on students demonstrating their abilities to dissect and evaluate the argument of a chosen reading in terms of its effectiveness as an argument. - 3.
-Research Essay (FF & AB: 50 + RD: 50 + FD: 150=250 pts.): The third essay will provide an opportunity for the student to show their mastery of developing a research project from beginning to end (1500 word min.).

-- 4. In-Class Essays (50+100 pts.): We will have a mid-term and final consisting of in-class, timed essays. - 5.
-Weekly Discussions (on Google Classroom) (150 pts.): Every week, I will post a discussion post with an out-of-class writing assignment.
+- Summary Essay (First Full: 25 + Revised: 25 + Final: 50=100 pts.): The first essay project consists of a shorter (600 word min.) essay that focuses on the student's ability to summarize a reading's claim and reasons while also giving insight into the importance and meaning of the essay within its context. - Critique Essay (FF: 25 + RD: 25 + FD: 100=150 pts.): The second essay project (800 word min.) will focus on students demonstrating their abilities to dissect and evaluate the argument of a chosen reading in terms of its effectiveness as an argument. - 3.
+Research Essay (FF & AB: 50 + RD: 50 + FD: 150=250 pts.): The third essay will provide an opportunity for the student to show their mastery of developing a research project from beginning to end (1500 word min.). - 4.
+Timed Essays (50+100 pts.): We will have a mid-term and final consisting of inclass, timed essays. - 5.
+Weekly Reflections (on Google Classroom) (150 pts.): Every week, I will post a discussion post with an out-of-class writing assignment.
 These will encourage students to think and reflect more deeply as well as to make connections between readings, class discussions, and essay projects that we're working on.
 Instructions for each will be contained in the post, but in general, posts should be made in the "comments" for the discussion post, meet minimum expectations for college-level writing, and exceed a minimum of 200 words (unless otherwise noted). - 6.
 Quizzes (100 pts.): We will have quizzes in almost every unit over the readings or work due for the class period.
+Only the top 10 quizzes will count towards the final grade.

+Please note that quizzes are ONLY a small part of the overall grade.
+They do provide an important way to assess your week-to-week understanding and growth, but they are NOT a major priority in the course.

-Only the top 10 quizzes will count towards the final grade. - 7.
-Student/Instructor Conference (50 pts.): Students must make and keep one out-of-class appointment with Professor Swanson before the deadline on the schedule.
+- 7. Student/Instructor Conference (50 pts.): Students must make and keep one out-of-class appointment with Professor Swanson before the deadline on the schedule.
 We can conference via Google Meet/chat/email.
 Please email me ahead of time to set up a time and method of conference that works for you. - 8.
 Participation (50 pts.): Students will receive a grade reflecting how well they demonstrate their out-of-class preparedness and willingness to engage, constructively, to class discussions and projects.